-But as I was walking through the Walmart Garden Center earlier this week, the beautiful Braided Hibiscus plants started calling to me.
-I’m still planning to plant my smaller containers using that method, but I couldn’t resist taking home a new Hibiscus to add some gorgeous, vibrant color to our front porch!
+But as I was walking through the Walmart Garden Center earlier this week, the beautiful braided hibiscus plants started calling to me.
+I’m still planning to plant my smaller containers using that method, but I couldn’t resist taking home a new hibiscus tree to add some gorgeous, vibrant color to our front porch!
 Priced at just $26.98, it will provide color year round for a real steal.

 Caring For Hibiscus Plants

-Upon arriving home, I transplanted my Braided Hibiscus into my large Better Homes and Gardens Bombay Garden Vase.
+It’s a good idea to transplant your Braided Hibiscus Tree once you get it home.
 Planting Hibiscus in a large container allows them to be displayed outdoors on a porch or patio through the summer months and then enjoyed indoors during the winter.

 Hibiscus plants need a minimum of 6 hours of sunlight daily.
-Be sure to rotate your plant ofter for equal light distribution.
+Be sure to rotate your plant often for equal light distribution.

-Plants grown in containers can dry out quickly, especially during the hot summer months, so watering frequently is essential.
+Plants grown in containers can dry out quickly, especially during the hot summer months.
+Watering frequently is essential.
 Stick your finger down into the soil, and if the top inch of soil is dry, it’s time to water.
-Water at soil level to avoid wetting the foliage.
+Water at soil level to avoid wetting the leaves.

 Feed your Hibiscus about every two weeks with an all-purpose liquid plant food to encourage blooming.
-Instructions will vary depending on the brand you purchase, so read and follow them carefully.
+Instructions will vary depending on the variety you purchase, so read and follow them carefully.

-The Braided Hibiscus can grow as large as 6 feet tall and 4 feet wide, but it’s easily kept to a more manageable size with frequent pruning.
-For container-grown plants, it’s important to trim them frequently to encourage more side-shoots and flowers and to limit the need for a larger root system.
+The Braided Hibiscus can grow as large as 6 feet tall and 4 feet wide, but it can be kept to a more manageable size with frequent pruning.
+For container-grown plants, it’s important to trim them frequently.
+This will encourage more side-shoots and flowers and limit the need for a larger root system.

-Pruning cuts should be made just above a leaf bud and at a slight angle, using a sharp pair of pruning shears — this bud will be where the new growth sprouts.
-Remove dead flowers as they wilt to keep the Hibiscus looking healthy and beautiful, as well as to prevent unnecessary seed production.
+Pruning cuts should be made just above a leaf bud and at a slight angle, using a sharp pair of pruning shears.
+The bud below the cut will be where the new growth sprouts.
+Remove dead flowers as they wilt to keep the Hibiscus looking healthy and beautiful.
+This will also prevent unnecessary seed production.

 When the temperatures start to drop to 40°F at night, it’s time to move your Hibiscus indoors.
 Prior to moving them inside, spray them down several times to remove any unwanted pests, finishing with an application of horticultural oil.

-Keep your Hibiscus in a warm, sunny spot, following the tips for watering, fertilizing and pruning until they can be moved back outdoors in late Spring/early summer!
+Keep your Hibiscus in a warm, sunny spot.
+Follow the tips above for watering, fertilizing, and pruning until it can be moved back outdoors in late spring/early summer!